ConSol/sakuli/docs/sakuli-api.md

 **Params**

-- warningTime `number` - threshold in seconds
+- warningTime `number` - threshold in seconds.
+If the threshold is set to 0, the execution time will never exceed, so the state will be always OK!
-- criticalTime `number` - threshold in seconds
+- criticalTime `number` - threshold in seconds.
+If the threshold is set to 0, the execution time will never exceed, so the state will be always OK!
 - optImagePathArray `Array.<String>` - (optional) Path or Array of Paths to the folder containing the image patterns for these test cases.

 **Returns**:  - an initialized Sakuli object.